thex3family/thex3family-website/public/content/make-positive-impact/contribute/be-an-advocate/index.md

 Ready to be part of something bigger?
 Become an advocate, and together, we can build a better future for everyone.

-We are currently building up our portal.
-In the meantime, if you are interested in being an advocate, please send an email to partnerships@x3.family.
+We are currently building up our advocate portal.
+In the meantime, if you are interested in being an advocate, please send an email to [partnerships@x3.family](mailto:partership@x3.family).

 ## FAQs